 For the complex analysis of the data from the worldwide network of gravitational-wave detectors, the institute operates the Atlas computer cluster.
 Atlas is the world's largest computer cluster dedicated to gravitational-wave data analysis.

-In addition to the research divisions, the AEI in Potsdam hosts three independent research groups that specialize in black hole theory, theoretical cosmology, and quantum fields and information, and in history of quantum gravity (in collaboration with the Max Planck Institute for the History of Science in Berlin).
+In addition to the research divisions, the AEI in Potsdam hosts four independent research groups that specialize in black hole theory, theoretical cosmology, quantum fields and information, and in history of quantum gravity (in collaboration with the Max Planck Institute for the History of Science in Berlin).

 AEI Hannover hosts an independent research group on binary merger observations and numerical relativity.